Course Descriptions

 Legal Writing II - LAWS 5223

-Students prepare appellate briefs and related documents and deliver oral arguments before a three-judge court composed of faculty members, upper-class students, and practicing attorneys.
+Students prepare appellate briefs and related documents and deliver oral arguments before a three-judge court composed of faculty, upper-division students, and practicing attorneys.
 Practice arguments are videotaped and critiqued.
+2 credits, letter graded.

 Legislation and Regulation - LAWS 5205

 Introduces lawmaking in the modern administrative state.
-Examines the way Congress and administrative agencies adopt binding rules of law (statutes and regulations, respectively) and the way that implementing institutions ? courts and administrative agencies ? interpret and apply these laws.
-Considers the structure of the modern administrative state, the incentives that influence the behavior of the various actors, and the legal rules that help to structure the relationships among Congress, the agencies, and the courts.
+Examines the way Congress and administrative agencies adopt binding rules of law (statutes and regulations, respectively) and the way that implementing institutions, courts and administrative agencies, interpret and apply these laws.
+Considers the structure of the modern administrative state, the incentives that influence the behavior of the various actors, and the legal rules that help to structure the relationships among Congress, the agencies and the courts.
+3 credits, letter graded.

 Legislative and Policy Drafting - LAWS 6123

 Exposes students to the process of drafting and amending enacted legal texts such as statutes, regulations, and polities of both governmental and non-governmental entities.
-Students will critically examine lawyers' roles as counselors, advocates, and experts in different legislative and policy-drafting contexts.
+Students will critically examine lawyers' roles as counselors, advocates and experts in different legislative and policy-drafting contexts.
+2 credits, letter graded.

 LILAC Symposium Course: Leadership in Law and Community - LAWS 6808

 Addresses issues in law, community, and leadership, explored through multiple pedagogies in teaching and learning, in a symposium-style setting.
 After introductory classes on the theme of leadership in law and community, and related topics of professional responsibility and personal identity, social change, creative lawyering, the course will turn to spring service projects in law and community.
-Uses pass/grading.
+1 credit, pass-graded.

 LL.M Thesis - LAWS 9856